wrnsnng/wtg-supply/README.md

 tokens
 ```

-Style Dictionary will then be executed and the design tokens will be translated into ```scscc``` which can be found here:
+Style Dictionary will then be executed and the design tokens will be translated into ```scss``` which can be found here:
 ```
 build
 ```